Tengilimm/Redi-Frontend/README.md

 # <p align="center">RentMax Redi</p>

-GoldenCar is a car rental web application.
+RentMax is a car rental web application.
 It allows users to view, review and rent vehicles in the system.

 **NOTE: The data in the project images are fake data.
 The data in this picture are sample content prepared to promote the web application.**